Have you been diagnosed with a brain tumour? Order your free information pack.

 Astrocytoma

-An astrocytoma is a brain tumour that grows from astrocyte brain cells.
-About 1/3 of brain tumours diagnosed in the UK are astrocytomas, making them the most common primary brain tumours.
+An astrocytoma is a brain tumour that is part of a larger group of brain tumours called gliomas.
+About one in three brain tumours diagnosed in the UK are astrocytomas, making them common primary brain tumours.
 These tumours affect adults and children and are often treated by neurosurgery followed by radiotherapy and sometimes chemotherapy.

 On this page, we’ll cover: